-Our business is subject to seasonal fluctuations, normally with relatively weaker performance in the first quarter, consistent with the residential real estate industry in general.
+Our business is subject to seasonal fluctuations, normally with relatively weaker performance in the first quarter and stronger performance in the second quarter, consistent with the residential real estate industry in general.
 The first quarter of each calendar year generally contributes the smallest portion of our annual revenue, primarily due to a reduced number of housing transactions completed during the Chinese New Year holiday period in the quarter.
+The historical seasonality of our business, however, has been significantly offset by our rapid growth, especially in the new home transaction service business, but the seasonal fluctuation may increase in the future.